 If you’re concerned you’re developing a mental health problem, talk to your GP.
 It can be daunting, but most people find that speaking to their GP and getting help and support can make a big difference to their lives.

-There are organisations that offer practical and emotional advice and support.
+Some organisations offer practical and emotional advice and support.
 Find out more on our ‘getting help’ page.